ddddddeon/rainbowgen/README.md

 ./rainbowgen.sh [-sql] [/path/to/wordlist.txt]
 ```

-Pass a newline-separated word list of your choosing as the script's argument.
-Passing the ```-sql```
+Use the file path of a newline-separated word list of your choosing as the script's argument.
-flag will prepare the hashed wordlist as an SQL statement for database insertion.
+Passing the ```-sql``` flag will prepare the hashed wordlist as an SQL statement for database
+insertion.
 Otherwise, a plain text file is output.

 If no filename argument is passed, rainbowgen will prompt for the wordlist path.